SHL Mechanical Comprehension Test

 These questions require the applicant to answer questions that apply physical principles to various power tools and shop equipment.
 In addition, candidates will be required to determine which tools are preferable for specific tasks.

-As mentioned, the SHL mechanical comprehension test questions feature machinery and tools instead of text describing scenarios.
+The SHL Mechanical Comprehension Test questions feature actual illustrations of machinery and tools instead of text-describing scenarios.
 Hence, expect to see many illustrations and diagrams.

 Some sample questions you might encounter include: